hackyon/EncT5/README.md

     trainer.train()
     trainer.save_model("./enct5-glue-sst2/")

-Then, we loaded the fine-tuned model and evaluate it with the test dataset:
+Then, we load the fine-tuned model and generate predictions on the test set.

     # Load validation SST2 dataset from GLUE
     metric = evaluate.load("glue", "sst2")